Accessibility Statement

 This website is run by Barham Church of England Primary School.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+Listen to the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 AbilityNet has advice on making your device easier to use if you have a disability.